ForestSAT 2028: Request for Proposals

 • A brief statement regarding why you want to host ForestSAT 2028.

-• Approximate date of the conference (in the past, ForestSAT has been held between September and November).
-This is normally the best compromise between academic activities and other conferences.
+• Approximate date of the conference.
+In the past, ForestSAT has been held between September and November.
+This is normally the best compromise between academic activities and other conferences, but dates are negotiable.

 • Potential venue, including city, conference site and available lodging accommodation.